Glossary

 For an e-commerce business, entities might be products, orders, customers and customer addresses.
 An order consists of one customer and one customer address and can contain one or more products.

-Data models are conceived in the early stages of a project to create a shared model and language for designers, developers, data scientists and others.
+The data modeling process begins in the early stages of a project to create a shared model and language for designers, developers, data scientists and others.
 Data models can evolve to become more detailed (e.g., into a database schema) and are used to ensure that designers, developers and database administrators understand the requirements of a software application and how data can be accessed and stored.

 Types of Data Models